-Champagne vs. Sparkling Wines Explained
+Champagne vs. Sparkling Wines Explained: What is the Difference?

-JUNE 15, 2022
+Published: June 15, 2022

 The king of bubblies, Champagne, is produced using the traditional method, also called la méthode champenoise.
 A sparkling wine can only be called Champagne if it comes from the Champagne region in France—as the French like to say, le Champagne (the drink) only comes from la Champagne (the region).